Bhavesh950/Bhavesh950/README.md

 ---

-💖 **Fun Fact:**
+💡 **Fun Fact:**
-I call my best friend “Pandey” ❤️ – she’s my biggest supporter and one of the reasons I began exploring tech with so much heart and passion 💫
+I wasn’t always into data science — but once I discovered the power of Python and real-world projects, it sparked something in me.
+Today, I explore tech not just with logic, but with a lot of heart 💙 — and I truly enjoy **learning, building, and helping others grow too**!

 ---